 Read it here.

-The Grimm version portrays a similar moral to the most recognised, warning children that bad people exist and to listen to their parents.
+The Grimm version warns children that bad people exist and to listen to their parents.
 However, it differs in that it has an epilogue where Red Riding Hood is once again approached by a wolf but is not distracted by him.
 Instead, she goes directly to grandmother’s house and tells her of the encounter.
 Together, Red Riding Hood and grandmother await the wolf and hatch a plan to defeat him which is successful.
 Red Riding Hood becomes sensible and fearless, and the grandmother quick-witted and ruthless.
 They have no trouble with dispatching the wolf.

 ‘Little Red Riding Hood’ is such an iconic and well-known fairy tale that has been used in many contexts to convey a variety of messages.
 It has also altered over time, and consequently has undergone many shifts.
-My favourite retellings were written by Angela Carter in her anthology The Bloody Chamber.
-My analysis of them are in my post Fairy Tales: Angela Carter and Little Red Riding Hood.
+My favourite retellings were written by Angela Carter in her anthology The Bloody Chamber, which I have written about in my post Fairy Tales: Angela Carter and Little Red Riding Hood.

-- Charles Perrault, The Complete Fairy Tales (Oxford: Oxford University Press, 2010)
+- Charles Perrault, ‘Little Red Riding-Hood’ in Charles Perrault: The Complete Fairy Tales, translated by Christopher Betts (Oxford: Oxford University Press, 2010)